 But as I mentioned above, on my trips to Costa Rica, even in the rainy season, the days typically start off sunny.
 When it does rain (and there are days when it doesn’t), the rain tends to sprinkle in the afternoon and evening.

-Don’t expect torrential rain that lasts for hours.
+Don’t expect torrential downpours that last for hours.

-I mentioned the Caribbean coast tends to have different patterns.
+I mentioned the Caribbean coast tends to have different patterns than the rest of the country.
 Especially if you journey south of Limón, you tend to see rain all year; not just during Costa Rica’s rainy season.

 Ironically though, as I also mentioned above, the whole Caribbean coast gets a lot less rain in September and October than anywhere else in the country.

-So if you want to visit the Caribbean side, those 2 months is a great time to go!
+So if you want to visit the Caribbean side, those 2 months are a great time to go!